Aiming for factor4 of molding factories

 In normal molding, when molten resin containing filler is injected into the mold, the fountain flow (*1) movement of the resin causes the filler to pop out from the flow front (*2) and press against the mold wall.
 Because it hardens, it remains visible on the surface.

-Molding this with heat and cool molding gives a very good surface quality.
-Mechanistically, the temperature of the mold wall is high, the resin around the pressed filler is still loose, and the resin covers the filler due to the internal pressure of the mold, resulting in a high-quality surface without the filler being exposed. increase.
+If this is molded using "heat and cool molding," very good surface quality can be obtained.
+In terms of mechanism, the temperature of the mold wall is high, the resin around the pressed filler is still in a loose state, and the resin covers the filler due to the mold pressure, resulting in high-quality surface quality with no exposed filler.

 *1 Fountain flow: When the resin is injected into the mold, it cools when it hits the surface of the mold and loses its fluidity.